TWHamiltonJR/CSU-Senior-Project/docs/proposal.md

 Outline of Future Research Efforts
 ==================================

+-   Launching of Kali

--   Launching of both the router and attached machine
+-   Integration of Kali and Airgeddon

 -   Development of programming scripts

--   Integration of Pfsense router Kali machine and Python scripts

 -   Testing and validation